-This colourful and spacious shrine is down the hill from Maruyama-kōen.
-It’s considered the guardian shrine of Gion.
-The present...
+This colourful and spacious shrine is considered the guardian shrine of the Gion entertainment district.
+It's a bustling, colourful...

 Kyoto Cuisine & Maiko Evening